Squidex/squidex-docs2/01-getting-started/installation/platforms/install-on-vultr.md

 ![Vultr object storage bucket list](../../../.gitbook/assets/vultr-object-storage-keys.png)

-Edit the `/home/.env` file using your editor of choice and add the following environment variables:
+Edit the `/home/.env` file using your editor of choice and add the following environment variables using the appropriate values for each (leave the S3_REGION variable empty for now):

 ```
 S3_SERVICEURL=https://ewr1.vultrobjects.com